NiharMistry/Roll-The-Dice-Game/README.md

 =>How to Play
 Open the "dicee.html" file in your web browser.
-Click the "Refresh" button to roll the dice and determine the winner.
+Click the "Roll The Dice" button to roll the dice and determine the winner.
 The game will display the result, indicating whether Player 1, Player 2, or both players have won.

 =>Files Included